-Mailing Address 5101 Santa Monica Blvd Ste 8, PMB 93, Los Angeles, CA 90029 (323) 954-9957 x1023
+Mailing Address: 5101 Santa Monica Blvd Ste 8, PMB 93 Los Angeles, CA 90029 (323) 954-9957 x1023

-The Executive Director or designee shall ensure that the compliance officer(s) designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
-The compliance officer may have access to legal counsel as determined by the Executive Director or designee.
+The CEO or designee shall ensure that the compliance officer(s) designated to investigate complaints is knowledgeable about the laws and programs for which they are responsible.
+The compliance officer may have access to legal counsel as determined by the CEO or designee.

-Should a complaint be filed against the Executive Director, the compliance officer for that case shall be the President of the Charter School Board of Directors.
+Should a complaint be filed against the CEO, the compliance officer for that case shall be the President of the Charter School Board of Directors.